What is Shared Ownership?

 Applying for one of our homes?

-Once you have found the right property on our website you will need to complete an online application form with Help to Buy.
-Your application will then be passed on to Snugg Homes (Trading name of Jigsaw Homes Group).
+Once you have found the right property on our website you will need to complete an online application form.
 As part of the approval process, you will be asked to complete a Financial Assessment, which is undertaken by our external partners Metro Finance.
 You will be asked for the following information:

 > 3 months wage slips / most recent P60